almtorres805/User_level_thread_library/README.md

 This project for the ECS150 Operating Systems class involves the development of a User-level Thread Library, consisting of three main phases: Queue API, Uthread API, and Semaphore API.

 Phase 1: Queue API
 In this phase, the project aims to create a queue data structure that supports user-level thread management.
 The queue uses a doubly linked list implementation to ensure O(1) operations for managing threads.
-Two main structs are defined: "node" and "queue."
-The "node" struct contains a thread address and a pointer to the next node, while the "queue" struct keeps track of the queue's size and the front and rear nodes.

 Functions in the queue perform error checks and return -1 for NULL inputs, with a return value of 0 indicating success.
 Key operations like enqueue, dequeue, and length are designed to run in O(1) time.
 Special cases are handled, such as enqueuing into an empty queue and dequeuing the last node.
 The delete and iterate functions require O(N) time as they involve iterating through the queue.